junrar/junrar/CONTRIBUTING.md

 # Contributing

-## Requirements

-You will need:

-- Java JDK version 8
-- Nodejs version 10+, with `npm` version 6+

 ## Commit messages

 The commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.
 This enables automatic versioning, releases, and release notes generation.

-Commit messages are enforced using commit hooks ran on the developer's PC.
-To install the necessary tooling, you need to run `npm install` in the root folder of the project.
-This will install the necessary commit hooks.

 ## Build process with Gradle